22128133-DUT/GROUP-6-GRAPHICS-3/README.md

 # GROUP-6-GRAPHICS-3
-Full Source Code for the Complete Project.
+Full Source Code for the Complete GROUP 6 Project.